 The Gifts Garden

-"Gifts of the First People" or, in Twana
+"Gifts of the First People" or, in Twana: s’uləxw taqwšəblu

 The Longhouse expresses itself beyond its walls, in the garden that surrounds it.

-The Gifts Garden—shortened from "Gifts of the First People," consists of several ethnobotanically-oriented habitat and theme areas, and honors the late Skokomish cultural leader, subiyay, G. Bruce Miller. subiyay first gave this name to a related garden project on the Skokomish Indian Reservation, and served as mentor for the garden at the Longhouse as it developed and grew.
-Now we give back our appreciation to subiyay by dedicating the garden to him.
+The Gifts Garden—shortened from "Gifts of the First People," consists of several ethnobotanically-oriented habitat and theme areas, and honors the late Skokomish cultural leader, subiyay, G. Bruce Miller. subiyay first gave this name to a related garden project on the Skokomish Indian Reservation, and served as a mentor for the garden at the Longhouse as it developed and grew.
+Now, we give back our appreciation to subiyay by dedicating the garden to him.

-The original vision for The Gifts Garden emerged before the Longhouse itself was built in 1994.
+The original vision for The Gifts Garden emerged before the Longhouse was built in 1994.
 Colleen (Ray) Jollie, the original Longhouse Project Coordinator, and Marja Eloheimo, long-term contingent faculty, were both inspired by the idea of an ethnobotanical garden on the site, especially when a funding shortfall prevented installation of the landscape plans.
-Eloheimo struggled for, committed to, and eventually received permission for her current and future students to develop and care for a garden featuring plants that are native to the Pacific Northwest and arranged in habitat areas reflecting the conditions in which they would naturally occur.
+Eloheimo struggled for, committed to, and eventually received permission for her current and future students to develop and care for a garden, that features plants that are native to the Pacific Northwest, and that are arranged in habitat areas reflecting the conditions in which they would naturally occur.
 This became the first of Evergreen's Teaching Gardens.
-Today the garden contains forest, wetland, riparian, prairie, and high elevation habitats as well as theme areas that focus on creating habitat for pollinators, demonstrating edible forest systems, and replicating a medicinal plant garden, co-developed with subiyay on the Skokomish Indian Reservation.
+Today, the garden contains forest, wetland, riparian, prairie, and high elevation habitats, as well as "theme" areas that focus on demonstrating edible forest systems, creating habitat for pollinators, and replicating a medicinal plant garden, which were co-developed with subiyay on the Skokomish Indian Reservation.

 In this garden, we show the plants respect in several ways.
 For example, approximately 80% of the plants present have been salvaged from development sites.
 In order to plant these and other plants in suitable locations, we deepen our understanding of their growth needs and habitat affinities.
-We include name signs to help visitors learn to recognize and identify the plants.
+We include name signs (with the English, Twana, Lushootseed and Latin names) to help visitors learn to recognize and identify the plants.

 A garden of exactly this type would not have been traditional in this region.
 Nor would many of the plants present have occurred at a traditional Longhouse site.
 However, the location of The Gifts Garden draws attention to how deeply and fully First Peoples have understood their plant relatives, and with what great care they have interacted with them.
 Additionally, plant names in local Indigenous languages (including Lushootseed, Twelshootseed, Twana and Chehalis) are included whenever possible on plant identification signs.
 This purpose supports the type of learning that situates understanding of traditional plant knowledge within larger cultural contexts as well as integrates ecological with cultural sustainability.

 This garden provides an opportunity for engaging with living plants and with dynamic-interactive habitats.
 The possibilities for engagement are enormous.
-They include contemplation, observation, description, measurement, drawing, tending, harvest, processing, utilization, design, interpretation, and planting among others.
+They include contemplation, observation, description, measurement, drawing, tending, harvesting, processing, utilization, design, interpretation and planting, among others.

-This garden offers resources and inspiration for students of the humanities, the arts, culture, natural sciences, environmental sciences, chemistry, language, education, psychology, social sciences and health sciences to expand learning within their own discipline, to integrate learning across disciplines, and to collaborate with students of other disciplines.
-Likewise, the garden supports members of various communities outside of Evergreen - such as public schools, Tribal communities and other cultural groups - to engage in learning activities independently or collectively.
+This garden offers resources and inspiration for students of the humanities, the arts, culture, natural sciences, environmental sciences, chemistry, language, education, psychology, and social and health sciences, to expand learning within their own discipline, to integrate learning across disciplines, and to collaborate with students of other disciplines.
+Likewise, the garden supports members of various communities outside of Evergreen - such as public schools, tribal communities and other cultural groups, to engage in learning activities independently or collectively.

-Finally, esteemed Upper Skagit elder, Lushootseed scholar, storyteller and grandmother, taksheblu, Vi Hilbert, graced the garden, before her passing, with the Lushootseed name, s'ulex.
+Finally, before her passing, esteemed Lushootseed scholar, storyteller, elder and grandmother, Vi taqʷšəblu Hilbert (Upper Skagit), graced the garden with the Lushootseed name, s'uləxw.
 Her eloquent explanation of the name's meaning is, "We can really make use of, by gathering, the things the Creator has given us to gather.
 The life of the plant is provided by the Creator.
 It is ours to gather and then make use of.
 We are given the privilege of taking these things for our own use.
 We help ourselves.
 In doing so, we are honoring the Creator.
 These things are so special."

-We hope to both express and teach this wisdom through our on-going care for The Gifts Garden and through others' experience of it.
+We hope to express and teach this wisdom through our ongoing care for The Gifts Garden and through others' experience of it.